![]() |

 The Apple /// was the first computer designed and manufactured by Apple as a company.
 It was ahead of its time but suffered from many early mistakes (it was too expensive, early versions didn't work well, and people complained there wasn't enough software) that ultimately doomed it to become a footnote in Apple's history.

 The Apple /// had a major impact on Apple however, since it was introduced just prior to the IBM PC.
 Had the /// really worked from the beginning, it may well have helped move businesses to a higher level Apple machine, and paved the way for the Lisa and Macintosh.
 As it was, Apple spent a lot of time and effort trying to make the /// "right" after a disastrous start in 1980.
 By 1983, the /// was fixed - not only did it did work as advertised, but it made money for Apple.
-But it was all too little, too late.
+But it was all too little, too late, and the machine was discontinued a few months after the Macintosh was released in 1984.

-Luckily, user groups like Washington Apple Pi and a small group of vendors continued the cause long after the /// stopped production in 1983.
-Today, WAP as an organization no longer supports Apple II family machines, including the Apple /// (though there are members like me who do continue to provide support when needed - primarily through our Tuesday Night Clinic).
+Luckily, user groups like Washington Apple Pi and a small group of vendors continued the cause long after the /// stopped production.
+Today, WAP as an organization no longer supports Apple II family machines, including the Apple /// (though there are members like me who do continue to provide support when needed).

-That said, WAP now offers the new Apple /// DVD Archive - 4 GB of information about the /// that includes the Pi's entire Apple /// disk library in ADT (Apple Disk Transfer) format.
-Please see the Pi Store for more information on ordering.
+That said, Washington Apple Pi now offers the new Apple /// DVD Archive - 4 GB of information about the /// that includes the Pi's entire Apple /// disk library in ADT (Apple Disk Transfer) format.
 See what's in the DVD in this PDF file.
-See the media release about the A3 DVD Archive.
+See the media release about the Apple /// DVD Archive.

 Watch for our Apple